Unlock Market Chaos: Profit with Stockta Indicators

 The markets are trading in the extremely overbought ranges on the weekly charts, so they will likely pull back/consolidate.
 Therefore, traders should understand that the media will use any event to blame the correction, and then, if it happens to be stronger than they expected, they will start using the term “crash.”

-If it is not the coronavirus, some other events will be blamed for the pullback/correction.
-The current sell-off was so minuscule that it was not even worth paying attention to.
+Other events will be blamed for the pullback/correction if it is not the coronavirus.
+The current sell-off was so minuscule that it was not worth paying attention to.
 We would only start to look closer if the Dow shed north of 1000 points, and we would not be in the least worried even if it were to shed 2,500 points.
 The trend is bullish, so sharp pullbacks should be embraced.

 We feel the media is doing its best to push the “fear envelope” to the max regarding the coronavirus epidemic.
 Before anyone jumps to conclusions and thinks that we are downplaying the situation, consider the following data: